NEWTOMS2/NEWTOMS-cxvision/README.md

 # CxVision - AWS Marketplace Model Package

-CxVision offers a computer vision solution for tracking people and generate metrics that can be subsequently analyzed to improve the user experience.
+CxVision offers a computer vision solution for tracking people and generating metrics that can be subsequently analyzed to improve the user experience.

 This solution allows you to: